 - If you don't return by dark, your friend or family member should first try calling the person or people you were hiking with (in case your phone battery died).

-- If your friend or family member can’t reach anyone in your party, he or she should notify the local sheriffs office:
+- If your friend or family member can’t reach anyone in your party, he or she should call 911 or notify the local sheriffs office:

 4. Research recreation use fees and bring cash to pay them.